Can your house really be at risk if you get into difficulties repaying something like a credit card bill?

 - go back to court to apply for a Charging Order; and

 - go back to court again t0 ask for an Order for Sale.

 This article looks at unsecured debts – credit cards, unsecured loans, catalogues, payday loans etc. It doesn’t apply to secured debts such as your mortgage, where the rules for repossession are very different.

 Step 1 – County Court Judgment (CCJ)

-If you don’t have a CCJ but a debt collector is threatening this sort of thing then don’t panic, they are just trying to pressure you into paying them.
-It’s not good to ignore a debt collector though, so read Threats of CCJs – Is the Debt Collector Bluffing? and find out how you should react.
+If you don’t have a CCJ but a creditor is threatening this sort of thing then don’t panic, they are just trying to pressure you into paying them.
+But don’t panic doesn’t mean ignore them.

 Step 2 – Charging Order

-A Charging Order, if granted by the court, puts a legal charge on your house.
-Say you already have a mortgage and a secured loan – this charge will then be third in priority, so if your house is sold your mortgage is paid off first, then the secured loan then (if there is enough equity left) this new charge.
+The order of charges matters.
+Say you already have a mortgage and a secured loan – this new charge will then be third in priority.
+If your house is sold your mortgage is paid off first, then the secured loan then (if there is enough equity left) this new charge.

-What you need to do It is not automatic that a Charging Order will be granted – you can defend this by arguing that it would be unfair to you, to other people that live in your house, to the joint owner of your house or to your other creditors.
+It is not automatic that a Charging Order will be granted.
+You can defend this by arguing that it would be unfair to you, to other people that live in your house, to the joint owner of your house or to your other creditors.

 Step 3 – Order For Sale